-FareShare Midlands works in partnership with the UKs largest food redistribution charity, FareShare, to source and redistribute quality, in date surplus food which would otherwise have gone to waste.
+FareShare Midlands works in partnership with the UK's largest food redistribution charity, FareShare, to source and redistribute good quality, in-date surplus food which would otherwise have gone to waste.
 We turn an environmental problem into a social solution.

-The food arrives into our four warehouses, where it is sorted and stored by our team of staff and volunteers.
-And then redistributed to 550 charities and community groups across the Midlands, including community centres, homeless shelters, refugees children’s breakfast/school holiday clubs and more.
+The food arrives into our three warehouses, where it is sorted and stored by our dedicated teams of staff and volunteers.
+The supplies are then redistributed to charities and community groups across the Midlands, including community centres, homeless shelters and children’s breakfast/school holiday clubs.

 These local organisations then turn the food into food parcels, delicious meals and affordable shopping for vulnerable people.
-Last year we delivered enough food to create 10.7 million meals.
-As well as food, the organisations we supply food to provide vital support to people often facing challenging circumstances and living in poverty.
+Last year we delivered enough food to create 13 million meals.
+As well as food, the organisations we supply provide vital support to people often facing challenging circumstances and living in poverty.
 Find out more about the problem of food waste and hunger.

 How it works

 We take good quality, in-date surplus food...

 The vast majority of food waste occurs in the supply chain before it even reaches the supermarket.
-Working with the FareShare network we save quality surplus food from food retailers at both a regional and national level.
-In the Midlands this is over 4500 tonnes per year, and growing!
+Working with the FareShare network we save good quality surplus food from food retailers at both a regional and national level.
+In the Midlands this is over 5,670 tonnes per year and growing!

 Our warehouses across the Midlands...

-We receive deliveries every day at our warehouses which our team of volunteers and staff sort and store.
-We in turn provide employability support to our volunteers – our way of saying a big thank you.
+We receive deliveries of food every day at our warehouses, which our teams of staff and volunteers sort and store.
+In return, we provide employability support to our volunteers – our way of saying a big thank you.

 And distribute it to charity members in our community...

-Our volunteers then redistribute to over 550 community food members across Midlands.
-Community groups can sign up to receive weekly orders of food from us to cover their main food needs.
+Our staff and volunteers then redistribute this nutritious food to community food members across the Midlands.
+Community groups sign up to receive regular orders of food from us to cover their main food needs.

 Who transform the food into nutritious meals for those in need

-In the year 2019/20 we redistributed enough food for 10.7 million meals.
-The organisations we support provide vital services alongside food services.
-They range from homeless shelters to women’s refuges, and from disability charities to school breakfast clubs, across just about every area or support for individuals.
+In the year 2021/22 we redistributed enough food for 13 million meals.
+The organisations we support provide vital services alongside food.
+They range from homeless shelters to women’s refuges, and from disability charities to school breakfast clubs, covering just about every area of support for vulnerable individuals and families.